Send a Letter to the EditorShare Our Message With Your Local Media

 Dear Editor,

-Since April 2023, the Rapid Support Forces (RSF) and Sudanese Armed Forces (SAF) have engaged in a senseless war, plunging the entire country into a catastrophic crisis in which heinous crimes are committed against the people of Sudan daily.
+It has been more than two years since the Rapid Support Forces (RSF) and Sudan Armed Forces (SAF) began the vicious war, with death and destruction devastating the entire country resulting in a catastrophic crisis where over 150,000 civilians have been killed and more than 12 million forcibly displaced.
+Heinous crimes of sexual violence and ethnically motivated attacks are committed against the people of Sudan daily.
 The violence, which began in Khartoum, has rapidly escalated across the country, with Darfur experiencing the most devastating atrocities, including the ethnic slaughter of the Masalit people and other indigenous African communities in Darfur.
-While the RSF continues to occupy, indiscriminately shell, and loot civilians’ homes, using rape, sexual, and gender-based violence as tactics of war, the SAF are employing heavy artillery shelling, air strikes, and indiscriminate attacks; predominantly targeting civilians’ homes, markets, essential public services, and evacuation routes.
+While the RSF continues to occupy, indiscriminately shell, and loot civilians’ homes, using rape, sexual, and gender-based violence and blockage of aid as tactics of war, the SAF are employing heavy artillery shelling, air strikes, and indiscriminate attacks; predominantly targeting civilians’ homes, markets, essential public services, and evacuation routes.

-With Darfur experiencing the most horrific bloodshed, 15,000 people have been slaughtered in El Geneina, a city in West Darfur, alone.
+Darfur has experienced the most horrific bloodshed, with 15,000 people having been slaughtered in El Geneina, a city in West Darfur,alone.
 Women and girls as young as 10 years of age have been abducted and raped countless times by RSF forces on ethnic bases, sometimes, in front of their families in an attempt to break the families’ will and destroy their dignity.
-The U.N. fact-finding mission recently reported that serious international crimes have continued to be perpetrated by both the RSF and SAF, including mass rape, and sexual slavery; and that both factions are responsible for the destruction of essential public services- including electricity, water, and communications- in an attempt to isolate and silence the people of Sudan.
+A recent attack on Zamzam camp in North Darfur, which houses over 500,000 of the most vulnerable displaced, left over 400 dead and forced nearly 600,000 civilians to flee.
+The U.N. fact-finding mission has reported that serious international crimes have continued to be perpetrated by both the RSF and SAF, including mass rape, and sexual slavery; and that both factions are responsible for the destruction of essential public services- including electricity, water, and communications, in an attempt to isolate and silence the people of Sudan.

-Today, over 26 million people in Sudan are facing acute hunger, with famine having been officially declared in Darfur.
+Today, Sudan is in the midst of the world’s worst humanitarian crisis.
+Spreading famine has affected nearly 26 million people in Sudan with over half of the country’s population struggling to find enough food.
 Médecins Sans Frontières (MSF) has reported that a child dies every two hours in the Darfur displacement camps.
 Both the RSF and SAF have systematically used starvation as a weapon of war and death against civilian populations, leaving countless to die in silence.
 As a result of this devastating crisis, more than 2 million people, most of whom are women and children, have been forced to flee to neighboring countries and live in deplorable conditions.
 The atrocities are mounting and the Sudanese people continue to suffer while the world watches.

 Thank you for your kind consideration.